 We involved our valuation specialist, as appropriate, in performing our procedures.
-As part of those procedures, for each individual asset, separate CGUs and the OCTG CGU identified in this key audit matter:
+As part of those procedures,

-- we compared the Group's 2019 budgets with the actual performance of each relevant business for the reporting period and made enquiries as to the reasons for any significant variations identified and assessed the reasonableness of the explanations provided, by corroborating these against our knowledge of the Group; - we assessed the impact of the underlying business risk factors and the assumptions applied in the value-in-use analysis, at reporting date, including projected EBITDA margins with reference to our understanding of the Group, historical trends, available industry information, available market data and relevant documentation on contracted and current business pipeline; - we assessed whether the discount rates applied in the discounted cash flow forecasts were within a reasonable range by reference to comparable market data; and - we assessed the impact on the impairment assessment of reasonable possible changes in the key assumptions in the value-in-use analysis including discount rate, terminal value growth rate, average annual EBITDA growth rate and average EBITDA margins used for estimating the recoverable amount.
+- we compared the Group's 2018 budgets with the actual performance of each separate CGU for the reporting period and made enquiries as to the reasons for any significant variations identified and assessed the reasonableness of the explanations provided, by corroborating these against our knowledge of the Group; - we assessed the impact of the underlying business risk factors and the assumptions applied in the value-in-use analysis including projected EBITDA margins with reference to our understanding of the Group, historical trends, available industry information, available market data and relevant documentation on contracted and current business pipeline; - we assessed whether the discount rates applied in the discounted cash flow forecasts were within a reasonable range by reference to comparable market data; and - we assessed the impact on the impairment assessment of reasonable possible changes in the key assumptions in the value-in-use analysis including discount rate, terminal value growth rate, average annual revenue growth rate and average EBITDA margins used for estimating the recoverable amounts of each separate CGU and the OCTG CGU.